Insider Tips on Financial Benefits for New Corps Members

 - The Dallas-Fort Worth region partners with a local apartment search firm to help new corps members find housing.

-- Corps members teaching in Florida regions (Jacksonville, Miami-Dade, and Orlando) can apply for a state scholarship for attracting and retaining high academic achievers in the teaching profession.
+- Corps members teaching in Florida regions (Jacksonville and Miami-Dade) can apply for a state scholarship for attracting and retaining high academic achievers in the teaching profession.